 Toolsets

-On the Toolsets main screen, you can find all toolsets existing in your DIAL instance.
+On this screen, you can find all toolset deployments existing in your DIAL instance that were added via a direct modification of DIAL Core config file or via DIAL Admin.
 Here you can view, filter, and add new toolset definitions.

 Toolsets grid